Sabmus/node-secure-server/README.md

    npm install
    ```
 3. Enter your Mongo credentials in `.env` file
-   1. Also make sure that you'r IP address is added in "Network" tab inside MongoDB Dashboard
+   1. Also make sure that your IP address is added in "Network" tab inside MongoDB Dashboard
 4. Enter `keys` folder and create a new set of keys with (note that `AAA` must be replaced with a number of days in which the cert and key will be valid):
    ```sh
    openssl req -x509 -newkey rsa:4096 -nodes -keyout key.pem -out cert.pem -days AAA